-DoorDash IPO delivers big, opens at $182 per share
+DoorDash IPO delivers big, shares soar 86%

 CEO Tony Xu, in a tweet, celebrated by saying "Starting our next chapter..."

-Wednesday’s initial public offering raised $3.37 billion, giving DoorDash an early valuation of around $60 billion on a fully-diluted basis.
+Wednesday’s initial public offering raised $3.37 billion, giving DoorDash an early valuation of over $60 billion on a fully-diluted basis.
 The IPO makes DoorDash the second-largest company to go public this year after Quicken Loans-parent Rocket Cos. debuted in July at $44 billion.

 IPO FLOODGATES OPEN AS AIRBNB, DOORDASH PREP STOCK-MARKET DEBUTS